In the same meeting, the commission decided to schedule a discussion about the possibility of firing the county administrator, Craig Coffey.

 "We don’t want a bar and a bigger barbecue in our public park — a beautiful, archeological, environmentally sensitive piece of property," said resident Joanne Reuter.
 "There's an outcry about this."

 The motion to reverse the Dec.
 19 decision was put forward by Commission David Sullivan, who'd voted in favor of the proposed expansion and new lease with Captain's when it first came before the commission on Dec.
-19. That vote to approve the expansion had been 3-2, with commissioners Ericksen and Nate McLaughlin — who was, the following day, replaced by incoming Commissioner Joe Mullins — voting in the minority against the expansion.
+19. That vote to approve the expansion had been 3-2, with commissioners Ericksen and Donald O'Brien voting in the minority against the expansion.
+Commissioner Nate McLaughlin, who'd voted in favor of the expansion, was, the following day, replaced by incoming Commissioner Joe Mullins.

 "I agree with the idea of having the restaurant in Bings Landing," Sullivan said at the Dec.
 3 meeting.
 "What I was given as the original plan makes some sense to me.
 However, I’m not immune to human beings saying they don’t want it done that way … I still favor doing something on the restaurant, but I have come to the conclusion that we do not have enough information."

-At the same meeting, the commission decided to consider firing County Administrator Craig Coffey.
+At the same County Commission meeting, the commission decided to consider firing County Administrator Craig Coffey.

 Mullins, making his first motion as a member of the board, proposed firing Coffey, citing what he called repeated mishandling of major county issues including the Captain's BBQ dispute and a possible sick-building problem at the county Sheriff's Office Operations Center.
 Because of Ericksen's absence, the commission decided to discuss the possibility of firing Coffey at a meeting on Jan.
 14.